 It's important to find the right shed for your needs.
 Should you choose an apex shed for its extra headroom or a pent shed for its compact size?
 And do you need planning permission for allotment sheds?
 Furthermore, an allotment shed can be made of several materials.
 Indeed, you have your pick of metal and plastic allotment sheds, in addition to those made from timber.
 So, which one should you choose?
 These are all questions we aim to answer (or help you answer) in this post…

 An allotment shed is any shed that goes on an allotment.
 An allotment is a small plot of land you can rent to grow flowers or vegetables.

-Can I put a shed on my allotment?
+Can you put a shed on an allotment?